 - The salt level can vary based upon the saltiness of your particular Parmesan cheese and chicken stock.
 Taste and adjust seasoning as needed.

-- This recipe is best enjoyed the day it is made but can last up to 2 days in the refrigerator.
-Reheat gently in the microwave or on the stovetop with a splash of chicken stock or milk to keep the pasta from drying out and to rehydrate the sauce.
+- To Reheat.
+Gently warm in the microwave or on the stovetop with a splash of chicken stock or milk to keep the pasta from drying out and to rehydrate the sauce.

 Nutrition